-Business Confidence in New Zealand averaged 3.99 percent from 1970 until 2019, reaching an all time high of 80.90 percent in February of 1994 and a record low of -76.40 percent in December of 1974.
-This page provides - New Zealand Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: ANZ Bank New Zealand
+Business Confidence in New Zealand averaged 3.34 percent from 1970 until 2020, reaching an all time high of 80.90 percent in February of 1994 and a record low of -76.40 percent in December of 1974.
+This page provides - New Zealand Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+New Zealand Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: ANZ Bank New Zealand

 Business Confidence in New Zealand is expected to be -25.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Business Confidence in New Zealand to stand at -10.00 in 12 months time.
 In the long-term, the New Zealand Business Confidence is projected to trend around 10.00 percent in 2021 and 15.00 percent in 2022, according to our econometric models.